 The event is very well organised with different sections for different continents and industry types.
 For example, there was a technology section, a Europe section, an Asia section, a Middle East section and various others.
 You’ll find large maps near each entrance telling you where everything is.

 Here are some ways to introduce yourself as a travel blogger:

-One of the best ways to introduce yourself is by organising meeting with brands.
+One of the best ways to introduce yourself is by organising a meeting with brands.
 I arranged several meetings with some of my key target brands before the event.
 I felt I had a much more positive outcome doing this than walkups.
 You can arrange meetings through the WTM website, or even try directly emailing the brand or tourism board before you visit.

 If you didn’t make any meetings you can also try just walking up to stands.
 When doing so make sure you ask for someone that works in “marketing and PR”.
-Also ensure you provide your business cards and media kit to that person and get a business card in return.
+Also, ensure you provide your business cards and media kit to that person and get a business card in return.
 This way you can follow up later down the line.

 Go to Speed Networking

-During my visit to the World Travel Market (WTM) London I went to an event called Speed Networking for Influencers.
+During my visit to the World Travel Market (WTM) London, I went to an event called Speed Networking for Influencers.
 This event is an hour and a half and you get your own table and then potential brands will come over if they want to talk to you.

 Although this event was pretty good and I chatted to some potential partners/clients I did feel it could be a lot better.
 I felt I missed out on introducing myself to a lot of people due to my location in the hall and there also wasn’t a time limit for how long each person chats to someone.
-I feel a better way would be that each client/brand speaks to each influencer for 5 minutes and the moves onto the next person.
-However this also may not be the best way as some brands may not want to speak to everyone.
+I feel a better way would be that each client/brand speaks to each influencer for 5 minutes and then moves onto the next person.
+However, this also may not be the best way as some brands may not want to speak to everyone.

 When visiting the World Travel Market (WTM) it is essential that you are well prepared.
 This will allow you to have a lot more success at the event.